-Our planet houses everything from sages, “righteous” individuals, talented to mediocre people, to psychopaths and narcissists, all of whose delusions, or lack of delusions, color their individual and our collective experience and shapes the fate of our species.
+Our planet houses everything from sages, “righteous” individuals, talented to mediocre people, to psychopaths and narcissists, all of whose delusions, or lack of delusions, color individual and collective experience and shapes the fate of our species.

 Yoga reminds us to take a step back from, or to take a step toward, these different expressions in order to recognize who and what we truly are and to express this fully in the world.

-For those afflicted with narcissism, which is one of the most common and ultimate distortions of an overinflated ego, it asks that that we cease the activity of gathering people as objects/means to an end in our performance of shallow fleeting identities, and makes a call to action for us all to (even if we are blind to the specialness, importance, and value of all life that is here in existence) learn to spot these afflictions within ourselves and work to reduce or eliminate them even if simply for the sake of our own souls.
+For those afflicted with narcissism, which is one of the most common and ultimate distortions of an overinflated ego, it asks that they cease the activity of gathering people as objects/means to an end in our performance of shallow fleeting identities, and makes a call to action for us all to (even if we are blind to the specialness, importance, and value of all life that is here in existence) learn to spot these afflictions within ourselves and work to reduce or eliminate them even if simply for the sake of our own souls.

-As we learned in Sutra 2, all projections of the mind are manifested into the world and sometimes people who have similar distortions go out of their way to extend their misery to others through their karma (or actions).
-They find it appropriate, based on their delusions, to identify others to project into their experiences as their enemies instead of looking within to see that they are delusional…Throughout history these delusions individuals have worked to find others with similar delusions to rally together and participate in atrocious acts that we can all agree only further extends the cycle of suffering in the world.
+As we learned in our exploration of Sutra 2, all projections of the mind are manifested into the world, and sometimes (actually, oftentimes), people who have similar distortions go out of their way to extend their misery to others (who they displace their ignorance and negative emotions onto) through their karma (words, thoughts, actions that have a cause and effect in the world).
+These dysregulated people find it appropriate, based on their delusions, to identify others to project into their experiences as their enemies instead of looking within themselves to see their errors in thinking/feeling and correct their own dysregulation.
+Throughout history, delusional and emotionally charged individuals have worked to find others with similar delusions and dysregulations to rally together and participate in atrocious acts that we can all agree only further extends the cycle of suffering for our species infinitely into the future.

 So, How Do We Move Forward When The World Is So Disconnected And Simultaneously Interconnected In This Ongoing Creation of Misery Caused By Overidentification With Illusions?

-I do not know all the answers, but I know that some people, and Yogis, have done some research and created an outline for a customizable path forward, and that all that is required to create something better as a species is to take action towards making positive change starting from within.
+I do not know all the answers, but I know that some people, and Yogis, have done some research and created an outline for a customizable path forward and that all that is required to create something better as a species is to take action towards making a positive change starting from within.

 But, in the same way that your body is not fully representative of who you are, neither is your distorted mind.
-You do not have to participate in the established and oppressive midfields that keep most in our species comically stuck in the sad parade of illusions that many participate in.
+You do not have to participate in the established and oppressive mind-fields that keep most in our species comically stuck in the sad parade of illusions that many participate in.

 Remember that, like your body, which can always be cleansed and purified so that you can express a fresh and clean form, your mind can also be cleansed.
-If you accumulate bacteria on your body that causes bad odors, all you have to do is wash it off with soap and water, it does not make you permanently putrid to have accumulated bacteria temporarily, the bacteria that is releasing chemical waste that then smells badly during the process of feeding off your your bodily secretions, once washed off, is no longer hosted by your body and will no longer create bad smells around you.
+If you accumulate bacteria on your body that causes bad odors, all you have to do is wash it off with soap and water, it does not make you permanently putrid to have accumulated bacteria temporarily, the bacteria that is releasing chemical waste that then smells badly during the process of feeding off your bodily secretions, once washed off, is no longer hosted by your body and will no longer create bad smells around you.
 Even if you become infected with a disease that overtakes your body, like many become infected with the mental disease of racism, blind hatred, vanity, or just plain stupidity (having a dull, underdeveloped mind), there is still hope since you are in control of your body (and mind) and with the right “medicines” can heal yourself of the issue or even become immune to recurring problems.

 The Eightfold path is similar to this process of purifying and cleansing your body of contamination or disease, it starts with simply working on being a better person which is the very basics of removing yourself from contamination of bad thinking and bad karma.
-From there, you can work on washing off the debris that are hiding in the creases and crevices of your being with your Asanas and Pranayamas and by applying the purifying soap of mediation before you then move closer to putting on your rightful clean garments that are not only muck-proof, but fragrant smelling, as you get deeper into your practice and move closer to your true self-expression.
+From there, you can work on washing off the debris that is hiding in the creases and crevices of your being with your Asanas and Pranayamas and by applying the purifying soap of meditation before you then move closer to putting on your rightful clean garments that are not only muck-proof, but pleasingly fragrant smelling, as you get deeper into your practice and move closer to your true self-expression.

-Our Practice For The Week:
+Your Practice For The Week: